 SAM & HIPAA – How HIPAA can lean in….

-One topic that is dear to all out hearts (and the rest of our body!) is that of health, and the management of our health.
+One topic that is dear to all our hearts (and the rest of our body!) is that of health, and the management of our health.
 Like any other aspect of life today, technology and data management can determine a positive or negative experience.
 Provision of accurate and timely data in the event of an emergency can literally mean the difference between life and death.
 So let’s dive deeper into how SAM & HIPAA could better hold hands together.

-But away from the more extreme aspects of health management, comes a requirement to treat patient data Confidentially, safeguarding Integrity while also respecting Availability.
-If this CIA approach is ringing bells with you, it is because it is the heartbeat of ISO 27001 – The ISO Standard charged with creating and maintaining an Information Security Management System (ISMS).
+Away from the more extreme aspects of health management, comes a requirement to treat patient data Confidentially, safeguarding Integrity while also respecting Availability.
+If this “CIA” approach is ringing bells with you, it is because it is the heartbeat of ISO 27001 – The ISO Standard charged with creating and maintaining an Information Security Management System (ISMS).

 Named User Verification Process: